 GC4419 was generally safe and well tolerated.
 Some patients experienced mild facial paresthesia.
 There was no evidence of tumor protection and the mechanism of action is thought to favor increasing tumor radiation response.1

-GC4419 has received fast track designations from the U.S. Food and Drug Administration.
-For additional details on clinical trials with GC4419, please visit www.clinicaltrials.gov.
+GC4419 has received Breakthrough Therapy and Fast Track designations from the U.S. Food and Drug Administration.
+For additional details on ongoing clinical trials with GC4419, please visit www.clinicaltrials.gov.